-The smART Kinston City Project Foundation is actively recruiting pioneering artists of all genres to relocate to Kinston and help build our creative economy.
+The smART Kinston City Project Foundation recruits pioneering artists of all genres to relocate to Kinston and help build our creative economy.
 Relocated artists – who we affectionately refer to as smARTists – live and work in restored historic homes in the Arts & Cultural District, a diverse and walkable neighborhood just next to downtown.

 All artists are expected to hold regular studio/gallery hours that are open to the public for sales, tours and simple meet-and-greets.
 Artists also are asked to give back and engage with the broader Kinston/Lenoir County community.
 Accepted artists must sign a year-long lease and contract with a commitment of at least one year in the program.
 Artists are invited to commit to another year after an annual review to determine mutual fit with the program and artist’s goals.

 How to apply

-We ask that you submit an application through our online portal and be sure to include work samples.
-Applications are considered year-round as they are received.
+We ask that you submit an application through our online portal and email work samples to firstname.lastname@example.org.
 All applications are reviewed by a selection committee and take 2-3 months to process, pending housing availability.